CONTEMPORARY art gallery IN BEACON, NY

 current exhibition

-Inner Excess will be on view at the combined art gallery and tattoo studio Distortion Society, 155 Main Street, Beacon, NY.
-The gallery is in the front and is free and open to the public.
-There will be an opening reception on April 12, 2025 from 7-9pm and the exhibition will run through June 7, 2025.
+Spaces Between Color will be on view at Distortion Society, 155 Main Street, Beacon, New York from February 7 through May 3, 2026.
+The gallery is free and open to the public.
+There will be an opening reception on February 7, 2026 from 7-9pm.

 UPCOMING EXHIBITIONS